ohadmich/Scientific-Tools/README.md

 ## Bfield Estimator
-Computes the magnitude of the magnetic field (B0) and the angle relative to the NV axis (theta) based on the measured frequencies of the 0-->1 and 0-->-1 transitions (f = [f1,f2])
+Computes the magnitude of the magnetic field (B0) and the angle relative to the NV axis (theta) based on the measured frequencies of the ms=0-->ms=1 and ms=0-->ms=-1 transitions (f = [f1,f2])

-In the following example BfieldEstimator was used to estimate the magnetic field magnitude and direction based on the transition frequencies extracted from a fit to the data:
+In the following example BfieldEstimator was used to estimate the magnetic field magnitude and direction based on the transition frequencies between the spin states in the NV centers's ground state which were extracted from a fit to the data:

 <img src ="https://github.com/ohadmich/Scientific-Tools/blob/master/Images/BfieldEstimator.png" width = "600">